Suped

 Expert tips

-Check several recent send dates before asking an ESP to investigate Gmail complaints.
+Check several recent send dates before asking a sending platform to investigate Gmail.

-Use seed and live-message tests to confirm placement when complaint data is blank.
+Use live-message tests to confirm placement when complaint data is blank or unusually low.

-Track authentication, unsubscribe, and reputation together for every Gmail domain.
+Track authentication, unsubscribe, delivery errors, and reputation for each Gmail domain.

 Marketer from Email Geeks says a visible 0.0% often means the latest Postmaster day has not fully updated, so the status still follows older complaint history.